pauloricardo50/meteor/mup/docs.md

 The targets are unmanaged instance groups named `staging`, `production`, and `api`.
 They are located in zone `a` of the europe-6 region.
 To support more zones, we would need to add additional unmanaged instance groups in the additional zones, and add them as backends to the backend services in the load balancer.

 For sticky sessions we set `Session afinity` to `Generated Cookie`.
+Sticky sessions are disabled for the production api.

 ### Routing to healthy instnaces

 Backends are required to have a healthcheck.
 In the global nginx config we added a host only used for the health check: `instance-healthcheck.epotek-internal.net`.
 It responds with the 200 status code if the nginx instance is running.
 This health check ensures requests are only sent to healthy vm's, but it doesn't work for detecting healthy instances of the microservice.

 TODO: implement this.
 To send requests to a healthy instance of a microservice, we also load balance between the vm's in the instance group using nginx.
 When receiving a request from the google load balancer, It will try one of the instances (using sticky sessions), and if it is down it will try one of the other instances of the microservice.
-The api instance group does not use this since there is only one container per server and the load balancer healthcheck is adequate for that.
+The api instance group does not use this since there is only one microservice per server and the load balancer healthcheck is adequate for that.

 ## Certificate